SamuelSwartzberg/flashcardifying_text_temp/inf.md

 uptime -  Print the current time, the length of time the system has been up, the number of users on the
        system, and the average number of jobs in the run queue over the last 1, 5 and 15 minutes.

+top is a process viewer.
+htop is a more fancy version of top with a better TUI and interactivity.

 #### arch